Serli/Cluster-PaaS-RPi/README.md

     - **gossip** protocol runner used to ensure a reliable communication between RPi's.
     - **accrual failure detector** using gossip, both are based on [Node-Gossip](https://github.com/bpot/node-gossip) : "based off of academic papers and Cassandra's (http://www.cassandra.org/) implementation of those papers".

+- `/visualisation` :
-- `/visualisation` : contains a http server used by each node to display a webpage on port 8080 containing the following informations about the nodes : name, IP address, port and suspicion rate (Phi factor / threshold)
+    - `/app/http_server.js` contains a http server used by each node to display a webpage on port 8080 containing the following informations about the nodes : name, IP address, port and suspicion rate (Phi factor / threshold)
+    - `/app/api.js` contains all the rest API used by the CLI to communicate with the cluster or specific nodes.

 - `/monitoring` : sends monitored informations (cpu, ram, load averages) to gossip and view.